-To facilitate the identification of the documents submitted and their placement in the Canadian Environmental Assessment Registry, the title page of the EIS and its related documents should contain the following information:
+To facilitate the identification of the documents submitted and their placement in the Canadian Environmental Assessment Registry, the title page of the EIS and its related documents will contain the following information:

 - project name and location;

 - title of the document, including the term "environmental impact statement";

 - subtitle of the document;

 - name of the proponent; and

-- the date.
+- date.

-The EIS should be written in clear, precise language.
-A glossary defining technical words, acronyms and abbreviations shall be included.
-The proponent shall provide charts, diagrams, tables, maps and photographs, where appropriate, to clarify the text.
-Perspective drawings that clearly convey the various components of the project shall also be provided.
-Wherever possible, maps shall be presented in common scales and datum to allow for comparison and overlay of mapped features.
+The EIS will be written in clear, precise language.
+A glossary defining technical words, acronyms and abbreviations will be included.
+The proponent will provide charts, diagrams, tables, maps and photographs, where appropriate, to clarify the text.
+Perspective drawings that clearly convey the various components of the project will also be provided.
+Wherever possible, maps will be presented in common scales and datum to allow for comparison and overlay of mapped features.

 For purposes of brevity and to avoid repetition, cross-referencing is preferred.
 The EIS may make reference to the information that has already been presented in other sections of the document, rather than repeating it.
 The exception to this preference is the cumulative effects assessment, which should be provided in a stand-alone section as described in section 12.1.2.
-Detailed studies (including all relevant and supporting data and methodologies) shall be provided in separate appendices and shall be referenced by appendix, section and page in the text of the main document of the EIS.
+Detailed studies (including all relevant and supporting data and methodologies) will be provided in separate appendices and will be referenced by appendix, section and page in the text of the main document of the EIS.

-The EIS shall explain how information is organized in the document.
-This should include a list of all tables, figures, and photographs referenced in the text of the EIS.
-A complete list of supporting literature and references should also be provided.
-A table of concordance, which cross references the information presented in the EIS with the information requirements identified in the EIS Guidelines, should be provided.
+The EIS will explain how information is organized in the document.
+This will include a list of all tables, figures, and photographs referenced in the text of the EIS.
+A complete list of supporting literature and references will also be provided.
+A Table of Concordance, which cross references the information presented in the EIS with the information requirements identified in the EIS Guidelines, will be provided.

-The proponent shall provide copies of the EIS and its summary for distribution, including paper and electronic version in an unlocked, searchable PDF format, as directed by the Agency.
+The proponent will provide copies of the EIS and its summary for distribution, including paper and electronic version in an unlocked, searchable PDF format, as directed by the Agency.